SvenPfiffner/SkinMachine/README.md

 **Training**: To train your own version of the model, download the dataset and pass it to the dataloader.
 Download link for the dataset is given in the *Acknowledgements* section.

-**Inference**: If you just want to try inference without training on your own, you can directly use the model checkpoint found under ```checkpoints/``` by running the infer.ipynb script
+**Inference**: If you just want to try inference without training on your own, you can directly use the model checkpoint provided on [HuggingFace🤗](https://huggingface.co/SvenPfiffner/SkinMachine/tree/main)

 ## Contributing